Guides Lifting Belts Training Equipment

 A powerlifting belt is different from a weightlifting belt.
 It’s important for you to know the difference to ensure that you’re purchasing the right one for you.
 In this article, I’ll discuss the distinguishing factors between a weightlifting belt vs powerlifting belt.

-Powerlifting belt vs weightlifting belt: The difference between weightlifting and powerlifting belt is that a powerlifting belt is typically constructed with a 4-inch wide rigid leather and is best for squats, bench presses, and deadlifts while a weightlifting belt is made of flexible nylon or leather ideal for snatches and cleans & jerks.
+Powerlifting belt vs weightlifting belt: The difference between weightlifting and powerlifting belt is that a powerlifting belt is typically constructed with a 4-inch wide rigid leather and is best for squats, bench presses, and deadlifts while a weightlifting belt is made of flexible nylon or leather and will be a much better choice for snatches and cleans & jerks.

 Are You a Powerlifter or Weightlifter?